Product Strategy in Rocket League

 This is the first post in my product strategy brief series.
 This series aims to stress-test a product strategy brief.
-I hope the product strategy brief can be the strategy-level equivalent of product briefs.
+The product strategy brief can be the strategy-level equivalent of product briefs.

-In part 1, I will try to apply this product strategy brief to a video game my brother and I have been playing on during quarantine.
+In part 1, I will apply this product strategy brief to a video game my brother and I have been playing during quarantine.
 The video game is Rocket League.
-Basically, it is rocket-boosted remote control cars playing indoor soccer.
+It is a game of rocket-boosted remote control cars playing indoor soccer.

 The Strategy Brief can be broken down into a few sections.
-To start, it is helpful to detail the current situation (Good Strategy / Bad Strategy calls this the "Diagnosis").
-Not only does this detail the main challenges to overcome but also outlines any competitive advantages.
-After assessing the situation, it is important to outline the customer segments thee strategy will target.
+The first section is the "current situation" (Good Strategy / Bad Strategy calls this the "Diagnosis").
+Not only does this detail the main challenges to overcome, but it also outlines any competitive advantages.
+After assessing the situation, it is essential to outline the customer segments the strategy will target.
 Finally, we can define the guiding policies.
 This strategy breakdown was influenced by Good Strategy / Bad Strategy and Shreyas Doshi.

 Situation assessment / Diagnosis